hashicorp/design-system/website/docs/foundations/focus-ring/partials/code/how-to-use.md

 The CSS helper class `.hds-focus-ring-box-shadow` is a wrapper of the design token.
 It’s likely you’ll need to use this helper class in composition with other classes (instead of directly in a template) because it’s connected to the element’s “focused” pseudo-state.

-To use this class, import the CSS file:
+To use this class, ensure you’ve imported the relevant CSS file:

 ```scss
 // for product applications